 The next thing we tasted?
 Granadilla.
 You are supposed to make a small hole in the skin of the granadilla and suck out the insides, but in my excitement I made the hole too large and had to scoop it out with my fingers.
 Oops!
 The inside of the was a bunch of small edible seeds covered in a sweet jelly-like pulp.
 It was a deliciously sweet, messy experience.

-With my belly full of delicious eats from the market and a bagful of ingredients, I was ready to get cooking (and hoping we would not be eating for awhile).
+With my belly full of delicious eats from the market and a bagful of ingredients, I was ready to get cooking.
 Stay tuned for more!